Ir para Conteúdo principal

 • Electronic Simple European Networked Services (E-SENS)

-Aims to provide generic and reusable solutions which promote th electronic interactions of citizens and companies with public services across the EU, consolidating, improving, and amplifying the current developments related to e-Gov.
+It aims to provide generic and reusable solutions that promote electronic interactions of citizens and businesses with the Public Administration across the EU, consolidating, improving, and extending existing eGovernment developments;

 • European Informatics Data Exchange Framework For Courts And Evidence (EVIDENCE)